docker/docs/docker-for-ibm-cloud/administering-swarms.md

    > Tip to set environment variables
    >
-   > You can set your infrastructure API credentials and Docker EE installation URL as environment variables so that you do not need to include them as options when using `bx d4ic` commands.
+   > You can set your infrastructure API credentials and Docker EE installation URL as environment variables so that you do not have to include them as options when using `bx d4ic` commands.
 For example:
    >
    > export SOFTLAYER_USERNAME=user.name.1234567
    >